Kansas City Chiefs Vs Cincinnati Bengals NFL Betting Sites Alabama

-The Chiefs welcome the Bengals to Kansas in the AFC Championship decider on Sunday, and you can claim a free bet in Alabama of up to $1000 at BetOnline to use on the game.
+NFL and sports betting fans in Alaska will be able to claim a free bet of up to $1000 at BetOnline to use on the Kansas City Chiefs vs Cincinnati Bengals on Sunday.

-BetOnline have a 50% deposit match bonus of up to $1000 for NFL sports betting fans who register this weekend.
-For example, if you deposit $100 you can get $50 free.
-The maximum goes all the way up to $1000 from a $2000 deposit.
+With BetOnline, new users can take advantage of a 50% deposit match with a max of $1000 for NFL sports betting fans who sign up this weekend.
+So, for example, should you deposit $100 you can expect to receive a $50 free bet.

 - Create a BetOnline account